 A savory porridge recipe for dinnertime or any time

 This porridge recipe was sent to us by Flahavan’s Oats.
 Sure, this Irish oat company has been milling oats since the 1700’s.
-But we were surprised that they were bold enough to bring out the sexy side of oats, with a hot an savory dish like this one.
+But we were surprised that they were bold enough to bring out the sexy side of oats, with a hot and savory dish like this one.
 Blending Irish porridge with Korean kimchi?
 It’s a brave and startlingly inspired culinary mashup.
 And we love it!

-The technique for this steel cut oats recipe starts with the same basic way you’d make any steel cut oat dish.
+The technique for this steel cut oats recipe starts with the same basic way you’d make any steel cut oatmeal.
 A porridge made from steel cut oats cooks more slowly than one using rolled oats.
 That’s because steel cut oats are minimally processed.
 They’re simply oat groats that have been chopped into smaller pieces.
 This makes them more dense than rolled oats and they require a longer cooking time.

 This recipe cooks them as you would any steel cut oat porridge except that instead of using hot water, it calls for vegetable stock.
 As with any pot of steel cut oats, you must stir fairly continuously while they cook to prevent sticking and scorching.
 Also be sure to follow the instruction to season with salt and pepper during cooking to bring out the natural flavor of the oats as well as the turmeric, ginger and shallot simmering with the porridge.

 Savory oatmeal with egg is nourishing and aphrodisiac

 We mentioned that the oats at the base of this dish are not only a nutritious whole grain but they’re aphrodisiac.
 But it’s the aphrodisiac spices used to flavor the oats that we think makes this savory oats recipe compelling.